 Scripting Additions

-Scripting additions are third-party plugins that extend the functionality of AppleScript by providing additional commands and features.
-To install a scripting addition, simply copy the plugin file to the “Scripting Additions” folder inside your “Library” folder.
+Scripting additions are third-party plugins that enhance AppleScript by adding extra commands and features.
+To install one, just copy the plugin file into the “Scripting Additions” folder in your “Library” folder.

 Handlers